 Methods which restore the contrast of images grabbed onboard a moving vehicle under bad weather conditions are hardly encountered in the literature.
 Indeed, some techniques require prior information about the scene [5].
 Others require dedicated hardware in order to estimate the weather conditions [6].
 Some techniques rely on two images with different fog intensities and exploit the atmospheric scattering to adequately restore the contrast [7].
 Techniques based on polarization can also be used to reduce haziness in the image [8].
 Unfortunately, these methods require two differently filtered images of the same scene.
 Finally, Narasimhan and Nayar [9] proposed to restore the contrast of more complex scenes.
 However, the user must manually specify a location for sky region, vanishing point and an approximation of distance distribution in the image.
 Recently, different methods have been proposed which rely only on a single image as input and might be used onboard a moving vehicle.
-Hautière et al. [10] first estimate the weather conditions and approximate a 3D geometrical model of the scene, which is inferred a priori and refined during the restoration process.
+Hautière et al. [10] first estimate the weather conditions and approximate a

+3D geometrical model of the scene, which is inferred a priori and refined during the restoration process.
 The method is dedicated to in-vehicle applications.
 Tan [11] restores image contrasts by maximizing the contrasts of the direct transmission while assuming a smooth layer of airlight.
 Fattal [12] estimates the transmission in hazy scenes, relying on the assumption that the transmission and surface shading are locally uncorrelated.
-These methods are computationally expensive: five to seven minutes with a 600×400 image on a double Pentium 4 PC for Tan [11] and 35 seconds with a 512×512 image on a dual core processor for Fattal [12].
-Based on the principle proposed in Tan [11], i.e. the inference of the atmospheric veil, He et al. [13] as well as Tarel and Hautière [14] have proposed improved algorithms; the latter [14] is fast enough to be used in real-time applications.
+These methods are computationally expensive: 5-7 min with a 600 $\times$ 400 image on a double Pentium 4 PC for Tan [11] and 35 s with a $512 \times 512$ image on a dual core processor for Fattal [12].
+Based on the principle proposed in Tan [11], i.e., the inference of the atmospheric veil, He et al. [13] as well as Tarel and Hautière [14] have proposed improved algorithms; the latter [14] is fast enough to be used in real-time applications.
 The problem of these methods is that the depth map produced by their atmospheric veil inference may be erroneous due to the ambiguity between white objects and fog.
 A novel approach combining fog detection and contrast restoration is proposed in [15] which is applied to the enhancement of driver assistance systems.
 Finally, a contrast restoration method able to deal with the presence of heterogeneous fog is proposed in [16].

-To solely detect the free space area, we propose another approach, taking advantage of fog presence.
+To solely detect the free-space area, we propose another approach, taking advantage of fog presence.
 Following an enhanced fog detection and characterization method, the contrast of the images is restored assuming a flat world.
-The intensity of all the objects which do not respect this assumption thus becomes null in the restored image, which leads to a very efficient segmentation of the free space area.
+The intensity of all the objects which do not respect this assumption thus becomes null in the restored image, which leads to a very efficient segmentation of the free-space area.
 This segmentation method is thus inspired from contrast restoration techniques but does not constitute a real contrast restoration method.
+Indeed, only the road is correctly restored.

 The following of this article is organized as follows.
-In section 2, we recall a well-known model of daytime fog, which is used to detect its presence in highway images and to estimate its density.
-The method is described in section 3 and a sensitivity analysis is carried out which leads to propose improvements of the method in sections 4 and 5.
-In section 6, we explain the principle of our contrast restoration method and explain how it is used to properly detect the free space area.
-Finally, experimental results are given in section 7 and discussed in section 8.
+In Sect.
+2, we recall a well-known model of daytime fog, which is used to detect its presence in highway images and to estimate its density.
+The method is described in Sect.
+3 and a sensitivity analysis is carried out which leads to propose improvements of the method in Sects.
+4 and 5.
+In Sect.
+6, we explain the principle of the flat world contrast restoration method, which is dedicated to the road, and explain how it is used to properly detect the free-space area.
+Finally, experimental results are given in Sect.
+7 and discussed in Sect.
+8.

-2 Modeling Fog Effects in Images
+2 Modeling fog effects in images